Varshita-Tummuri/NeuroHarmony/README.md

 Deployment: Flutter build

-📝Steps for Cloning this Repository
+📝Steps for Cloning this Repository:
 1. Put the main.dart, meditations.dart, journal.dart and testing.dart into the lib folder
 2. Update the pubspec.yaml with this current code in the repo
 3. Create a new file called assets and put all the pictures in it